DanialArab/Docker/README.md

 <a name="55"></a>
 ### The Sample Web Application

+        docker-compose up

 <a name="56"></a>
 ### JSON and YAML Formats

+JSON is a human-readable language for representing data.
+YAML is another language for representing data but it has less clutter than JSON and it is easier to read, and its extension can be yml or yaml.

+YAML is easier to read and understand but its parsing is a little bit slower than JSON, because the parser cannot distinguish between a string an a number so it has to read everything as a string and then try to evaluate it.
+In contrast, strings are represented in quotes and so the parser knows that this is a string and it should not evaluatre oit

+Quite often we use YAML files for configuration files and JSON for exchanging data between multiple computers like a client and server.

 <a name="57"></a>
 ### Creating a Compose File

+HERE
 <a name="58"></a>
 ### Building Images